platformsh/platformsh-docs/docs/src/increase-observability/metrics/dedicated-generation-3.md

 ### App container

-Metrics graphs for the app container show CPU, RAM, and disk allocation and usage.
+Metrics graphs for the app container show CPU, RAM, and disk allocation and usage across all hosts.
 The persistent disk has been configured in the [app configuration](../../create-apps/app-reference.md#top-level-properties) at 4.86&nbsp;GB, while the temporary disk is 3.99&nbsp;GB by default.